 Nutritional Science

 Nutritional science looks at the connection between diet and health.
 Students learn how diet can play a crucial role in the cause, treatment, and prevention of many diseases.
-There are degree program focuses within nutritional science.
-The pre-health and research coursework prepares students for work in research laboratories, graduate study in nutrition or biological sciences, or entrance into health professional programs, such as medical, dental, physician assistant, and pharmacy schools.
+The pre-health and research focus of the coursework prepares students for work in research laboratories, graduate study in nutrition or biological sciences, or entrance into health professional programs, such as medical, dental, physician assistant, and pharmacy schools.
 Students gain a strong science education along with human nutrition expertise.
-The health coach and nutrition and wellness coursework prepare students for work positions in program planning and evaluation for community, public health, non-profit, and corporate wellness programs addressing the growing public interest in nutrition, wellness, and preventative health.
-Students learn about the role of nutrition and healthy eating for disease prevention and wellness.
-For more information: https://fshn.hs.iastate.edu/find-your-major/nutritional-science/

 Nursing

-The Bachelor of Science in Nursing (BSN) program at Iowa State University is a RN-to-BSN program, designed for those who are already a Registered Nurse (RN), and desire to further their nursing career and education to the next level.
+The Bachelor of Science in Nursing (BSN) program at Iowa State University is a RN-to-BSN program, designed for those who have obtained an associate degree in nursing or are eligible for NCLEX, and desire to further their nursing career and education to the next level.
 Iowa State’s RN-to-BSN program provides interactive learning opportunities where students can apply their real-world experiences and education to inspire innovation in their places of care.
-RN-to-BSN students will be challenged to enhance health promotion and disease prevention, apply nursing science and evidenced-based patient-centered care, focus on the culture of health for nurses, individuals, and communities, and demonstrate the continuum of care, from a nurse’s self-care to patient care to community and population health.
+RN-to-BSN students will acquire knowledge, skills, and experience in four essential areas: research, leadership, population health, and self-care/health promotion.
+The program emphasizes providing professional, cultural, and ethically congruent care the respects the dignity and uniqueness of individuals and groups in diverse populations and locations.

 The baccalaureate nursing program at Iowa State University of Science and Technology located in Ames, Iowa is approved by the: